 Ear and labyrinth disorders:Common: vertigo.Not known: hearing impaired, ear pain, tinnitus.

-Cardiac disorders:Common: angina pectoris, arrhythmia (including atroventricular block, cardiac flutter, extrasystoles, tachycardia, atrial fibrillation, bradycardia), palpitations, electrocardiogram QT prolonged.Uncommon: cardiac failure, pericardial effusion, coronary artery disease, cardiac murmur, cyanosis.Not known: myocardial infarction, ventricular dysfunction, pericarditis, ejection fraction decreased.
+Cardiac disorders:Common: angina pectoris, arrhythmia (including atroventricular block, cardiac flutter, extrasystoles, tachycardia, atrial fibrillation, bradycardia), palpitations, electrocardiogram QT prolonged.Uncommon: cardiac failure, myocardial infarction, coronary artery disease, cardiac murmur, pericardial effusion, cyanosis.Not known: ventricular dysfunction, pericarditis, ejection fraction decreased.

 Respiratory, thoracic and mediastinal disorders:Common: dyspnoea, dyspnoea exertional, epistaxis, cough, dysphonia.Uncommon: pulmonary oedema, pleural effusion, interstitial lung disease, pleuritic pain, pleurisy, pharyngolaryngeal pain, throat irritation.Not known: pulmonary hypertension, wheezing, oropharyngeal pain.

 Gastrointestinal disorders:Common: pancreatitis, abdominal discomfort, abdominal distension, dysgeusia, flatulence.Uncommon: gastrointestinal haemorrhage, melaena, mouth ulceration, gastroesophageal reflux, stomatitis, oesophageal pain, dry mouth, gastritis, sensitivity of teeth.Not known: gastrointestinal ulcer perforation, retroperitoneal haemorrhage, haematemesis, gastric ulcer, oesophagitis ulcerative, subileus, enterocolitis, haemorrhoids, hiatus hernia, rectal haemorrhage, gingivitis.